-First, the municipality must pass an article at Town Meeting.
-The municipality then selected Good Energy, L.P. to seek bids from TPS to obtain competitive electricity rates for participants.
-An account holder will be able to opt out of the program during a 30-day period at the onset of the program.
-They may also leave the program at any point with no associated termination penalties or fees.
+First, the municipality had to pass an article at town meeting.
+The Town then selected Good Energy, L.P. to seek bids from third party suppliers to obtain competitive electricity rates for participants.
+An account holder is able to opt out from joining the program during a 30-day period at the onset of the program by returning the opt-out letter sent to the account holder by the winning supplier on behalf of the Town, or they may leave the program at any point with no associated termination penalties or fees.

 Yes, your single bill will continue to come from National Grid.

 Each eligible account holder should have received written notification after the bid informing them of the winning supplier price compared to National Grid’s rates, in addition to the account holder’s right to opt out.
 After the 30-day opt-out period has ended and the program has begun, each eligible account holder that did not opt out will see the following indicated on your National Grid bill:

 “Our records indicate that you have switched your supplier option to NextEra Energy Services (MILLBURY AGGREGATION).
 If you have been switched without your authorization, a formal complaint can be filed with the Department of Public Utilities.”

 This is the only notification from National Grid confirming participation in the program that account holders will receive.